ImogenWren/flat-advert/README.md

 # QUICK COPY & PASTE FORMAT

 Hey!
+Reposting as last application was rejected by the landlord due to pets!
 My name is Imogen.
 I am looking for a flatmate to take over the tenancy agreement for one of the rooms in a shared flat.
 I am the only other Tennent and I want to maintain the LGBTQIA+ safe space I have made there!

 ### Quick Details